liltrottola/SAM-Augmented_Ensemble-Refactor/README.md

 - SAM checkpoints are automatically downloaded to `checkpoints_sam/`
 - Dataset structure must follow the format: `{dataset}/images/` and `{dataset}/masks/`
 - All generated outputs (models, predictions, augmented data) are saved in `output/` and are gitignored
-- PolypPVT integration is in progress — `Train.py` and `Test.py` exist but runner compatibility is pending
+- All 4 Test scripts save raw logits (pre-sigmoid, float32, `.npy`) in `output/logits/`
+- PolypPVT scripts are complete but not yet validated on the cluster
 - Runner scripts have not yet been validated on the cluster

 ---

-*Last updated: 26 March 2026*
+*Last updated: 31 March 2026*